CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

 ### Add the container to your deployment

-1. Using your web browser, go to the service management page: https://localhost/admin/services.html
+1. Using your web browser, go to the service management page: [https://localhost/admin/services](https://localhost/admin/services) (Replace loaclhost by your VM's IP)
 2. Click the `Add service` button
 3. Paste the entire content of the `service_manifest.yml` file from your service directory in the text box
 4. Click the `Add` button